LathamZ/ECCorrect/README.md

 * preferred_encoding (default to utf8 if not set)

-The `conf.yaml` file must exist even if nothing to be specified.
+The `conf.yaml` is located in your HOME directory.
 ## License
 [MIT License](https://github.com/LathamZ/ECCorrect/blob/master/LICENSE)